The Latest: No rulings, no Britney Spears at court hearing

 5:05 p.m.

-A hearing to review the court conservatorship that controls the money and affairs of Britney Spears has ended with no decisions made and no appearance from the singing star.
+A hearing to review the court conservatorship that controls the money and affairs of Britney Spears has ended with no decisions made and no appearance from the singer.

-Wednesday's hearing in Los Angeles Superior Court was closed to the public and media and it's not clear what was said, but Judge Brenda Penny issued no rulings during or after the proceedings, and Spears was not listed among those in attendance, a group that included both of her parents.
+Wednesday's hearing in Los Angeles County Superior Court was closed to the public and media and it's not clear what was said.
+Judge Brenda Penny issued no rulings during or after the proceedings, and Spears was not listed among those in attendance, a group that included both of her parents.

 The 37-year-old Spears had appeared and spoken to the court at her request at another closed hearing in May, raising the possibility that after 11 years the conservatorship could undergo major changes or be ended altogether.